 Specifies the address.
 This can be either an address, a symbol name, or an expression that evaluates to an address.
-If no <address> is specified then the default value is used.
+You can optionally specify an address space prefix for an address.
+If no address is specified then the default value is used.
 Some commands that access memory can set this default value.
 For example, x, print, output, and info breakpoints.